-In a few short days, the sun will pause as it reaches it most distant point in our Southern sky.
-Winter Solstice will arrive, and with it our longest night.
+In a few short days, the sun will pause as it reaches its most distant point in our Southern sky.
+Winter Solstice will arrive, and with it, our longest night.
 With the sun rising at its lowest altitude above the horizon, the ancients believed the sun could easily slip out of sight and slide into the abyss, leaving us in the dark forever.

 During mid-winter, in our area, the growing cycle too, takes a pause.
 Fresh locally grown produce comes to a halt.
 But there are always root vegetables.
-A little under appreciated and misunderstood, they often get passed up for showier green vegetables.
+A little under-appreciated and misunderstood, they often get passed up for showier green vegetables.
 But don’t be fooled by their stodgy and dull exteriors – like most things, there is usually more than meets the eye.

 And you have, because Celeriac is a very close relative of celery.
 Light familiar flavors of celery and parsley flirt with the palate, while underlying notes of earthiness, nuttiness and spice, add mystery and depth.
 But to unlock theses flavors you must brave the beast.

 Onion is sauted, then fennel and celeriac are added to the heavy bottom pot.